 Codling moth larvae are one of the most destructive pests.
 Although it can attack various fruits, it mainly damages apples.
-This is the main pest of apples and needs to be managed in each orchard.
+This is the primary pest of apples and needs to be managed in each orchard.

 To monitor the presence of adults in the orchard, growers need to install pheromone traps.
 The trap’s purpose is to attract male moths, and they should be installed before the pink stage of apple bud development.
 The trap’s inner surface is coated with a sticky material to hold insects when they fall into the trap.
 Traps should be checked by growers every day, and the trapped moths should be counted in each area separately.
 A total of five moths captured in the trap is the threshold to set the biofix; this is the day on which growing degree days will start to be tracked by the app.
 The accumulation of growing degree days is used to predict when egg hatching will occur and when pesticide application will be most effective.

 Before the pink stage of the apple buds development, Agrio notifies growers that pheromone traps should be installed.
 The information page provides all the required instructions for the installation.
 In addition, the information page instructs the grower on what requirements need to be satisfied to set the biofix.

 Once the biofix is set, Agrio starts to track the GDD and shows an estimation of the time until the next spraying is due; growers should stay tuned and follow the instructions in the daily briefing section on the app.
 Notifications are sent as a reminder when important events are near.
 Growers can use our image identification capabilities if help is needed with the trap analysis, as precise moth identification can be challenging.
 The aim is to spray when the eggs are hatching; this is when growers will be notified with information on the required intervention.

 The colorado potato beetle growing degree days model